Health Care Team

 Doctors supervise the overall medical care of people who have had a stroke.
 Some types of doctors that may be part of the care team are:

-• A neuro-ophthalmologist (a doctor who specialize in visual problems related to the nervous system)
+- A neuro-ophthalmologist (a doctor who specializes in visual problems related to the nervous system)

 Nurses

-Nurses work closely with persons with stroke and their caregivers to help manage and educate about health and personal care needs, such as taking medications, bathing, dressing and toileting.
+Nurses work closely with persons with stroke and their caregivers to help manage and provide education about health and personal care needs.
+There are different kinds of nurses, each with a different role.
+You may have:

 Occupational Therapists (OT)

-Occupational therapists assess, treat, provide education and teach skills that enable safe and independent living in the home and community (e.g. personal care, cooking, grocery shopping).
+Occupational therapists assess, treat, provide education and teach skills that enable safe and independent living in the home and community (for example, personal care, cooking, and grocery shopping).
 They help people resume activities such as work, school, driving and child care.
+They can help with memory, arm movement, and coordination and may suggest equipment to safely do everyday activities.

 Occupational Therapy Assistant (OTA)

-An occupational therapy assistant works under the direction of an occupational therapist to help persons with stroke do activities that support their recovery.
+An occupational therapy assistant works with an occupational therapist to help persons with stroke do activities that support their recovery.
 They also keep track of how the person is doing and help them reach their goals for daily life.

 Personal Care Assistants (PCA)